 As the US Department of Transportation noted, in October 2018 there were already more than 70 active DSRC deployments, using all seven channels and with thousands of vehicles on the road2.
 IEEE 802 believes that allowing automakers and infrastructure owner-operators to evolve their deployments to NGV over time will protect past and future investments in DSRC, providing a critical incentive for additional deployment of these life-saving technologies.
 As outlined below, we are concerned that alternative deployment models, will undermine existing investments and discourage widespread deployment of V2X technology.

-IIa.
 On Interoperability and Coexistence.

-We recommend that the commission base decision on how to allocate spectrum to technologies should be based on objective analysis, data, and studies.

-} is this too controversial to bring up?

-who wants the $s. could look back at original FCC R&O on interoperability, 2003.

-Definitions:

 To facilitate this discussion, we offer specific definitions of key terms.
 These definitions describe various relationships between IEEE Std 802.11-2016 OCB (802.11p) devices and IEEE P802.11bd devices (also known as DSRC and IEEE NGV devices, respectively).
 While these definitions are for devices implementing the DSRC and NGV technologies, they may also be applied more generally to analyze the relationship between other V2X technologies.
 These definitions are agreed3 within IEEE 802.11 TGbd (the task group developing the IEEE P802.11bd NGV amendment):

 • Interoperability – IEEE 802.11p devices to be able to decode at least one mode of transmission of IEEE 802.11bd devices, and IEEE 802.11bd devices to be able to decode IEEE 802.11p transmissions

 • Co-existence – IEEE 802.11p devices to be able to detect IEEE 802.11bd transmissions (and hence defer from transmissions during IEEE 802.11bd transmissions causing collisions) and vice versa

 • Backward compatibility – Ability of IEEE 802.11bd devices to operate in a mode in which they can interoperate with IEEE 802.11p devices

 • Fairness – Ability of IEEE 802.11p devices to have the same opportunities as IEEE 802.11bd devices to access the channel

+We recommend that the commission base decision on how to allocate spectrum to technologies should be based on service deployment and V2X technologies evolution to meet the safety message interoperability and device coexistence with the existing IEEE 802.11p technology.
+The safety message should be interoperable by supporting common interface to IEEE 1609.x protocol stacks.
+In addition, devices should be able to coexist and support backward compatibility in terms of radio access scheme with existing and deployed IEEE Std.
+802.11-2016 OCB based devices.

+} is this too controversial to bring up?

+who wants the $s. could look back at original FCC R&O on interoperability, 2003.

-Comments on the proposal to “create sub-bands within the 5.9 GHz band to allow unlicensed operations to operate in the lower 45 megahertz of the band (5.850-5.895 GHz) and reserve the upper 30 megahertz of the band (5.895-5.925 GHz) for ITS.”
-[A], paragraph 11
+Comments on the proposal to “… repurpose the lower 45 megahertz of the 5.9 GHz band (5.850–5.895 GHz) to allow unlicensed operations, and retain use of the upper 30 megahertz of the band (5.895–5.925 GHz) for ITS purposes,” [B], paragraph 5

 IEEE 802.11 support of the full band